Elmwood Receives Tremendous Support from Local Grantors

 Community Foundation for Southeast Michigan Audio Tours Grant

-The Community Foundation for Southeast Michigan has provided important support to further Elmwood’s education and community outreach programs in metro Detroit.
+The Community Foundation for Southeast Michigan provided important support to further Elmwood’s education and community outreach programs in metro Detroit.
 The Community Foundation generously supported our efforts to develop and produce three audio tours at Elmwood through a grant of $34,500.

 “The Community Foundation is pleased to support the creation of audio tours for the Historic Elmwood Cemetery,” said Mariam Noland, president of the Community Foundation for Southeast Michigan.
 “These tours are a creative way to teach Detroit’s history and a unique contribution to the city’s revitalization.”